bamaneshubham/data-professional-powerbi/README.md

 - `Data Professional Survey Breakdown.pdf` – Dashboard snapshot

 ## 💼 About Me
 I'm a data enthusiast passionate about transforming raw data into meaningful insights.
-Connect with me on [LinkedIn](https://www.linkedin.com) or check out more projects on [GitHub](https://github.com).
+Connect with me on [LinkedIn](https://www.linkedin.com/in/shubham-bamane-16abaa219/)